AyubsCode/LedgerLite/README.md

   - Clean, table-like display

 - **Search Expenses**
-  - Filter by category or keyword in the description
+  - Filter by category
+  - Display the dates(starting with most recent), descriptions and amounts of that category

 - **Monthly Summary**
   - Total spent per category for the current month